ml4health/ml4health.github.io/2019_content/pages/dates.md

                 2019/09/13
             </td>
             <td>
-                Submission deadline (Updated to September 13 - there will be no further extensions)
+                Submission deadline (Updated to September 13 11:59 PM Anywhere on Earth - there will be no further extensions)
             </td>
         </tr>
         <tr>